 The Arthur Irving Academy Scholarships in Environmental Studies were established by the Arthur Irving Academy Foundation.
 Together, they have helped to make Acadia a focal point for innovation and research in environmental science.

-Three students are this year’s recipients of the Arthur Irving Scholarships in Environmental Studies for undergraduate students at Acadia University, academic awards that are among the most prestigious in Canada.
+Three students are this year’s recipients of the Arthur Irving Scholarships in Environmental Studies for undergraduate and graduate students at Acadia University, academic awards that are among the most prestigious in Canada.
 The Arthur Irving Academy Scholarships are conferred on students who demonstrate a commitment to the environment and combine exceptional academic credentials with leadership, community volunteerism and other extracurricular activities.

 Tyler d'Entremont earned his BScH from Acadia in May 2017, completing his final two years as an Arthur Irving Academy Scholar in Environmental Science.
 Tyler’s research into two Spartina saltmarsh grasses and the specific fungi found on them earned him recognition from his academic peers.
 In 2017, he presented his work in Georgia at the Mycological Society of America and in Ontario at the 33rd Great Lakes Mycological Meeting where he won Best Undergraduate Oral Presentation.
 This research led him to want to examine whether these fungi can be used to help increase the salt tolerance of many plant species used in saltmarsh restoration work.
 Saltmarshes are important for stabilizing coastlines and creating new habitat for coastal and estuarine species and his Arthur Irving Academy Master’s Scholarship in Environmental Science will support Tyler’s unprecedented research.